 What are the active ingredients in NAUZENE Kids?NAUZENE Kids contains the active ingredients Lactic Acid 3x and Wild Hops 3x.

-What is NAUZENE Kids used for?NAUZENE Kids is used for the relief of upset stomach and nausea, including that due to “stomach flu” or overindulgence in food and drink.
+What is NAUZENE Kids used for?NAUZENE Kids is used for the relief of upset stomach and nausea, including that due to “stomach flu”, “car sickness” or overindulgence in food or drink.

 What is the dosage for NAUZENE Kids?Children age 2 and older, and adults may take 1-2 tablespoons (15-30mL) of NAUZENE Kids per dose.
 Use only with the enclosed dosing cup.
 Dosage may be repeated after 30 minutes not to exceed 6 tablespoons in a 24 hour period unless advised by a doctor.
 Be sure to read all label Directions, Uses and Warnings and follow them carefully.